- About the Collection

 Marina Abramović retrospective exhibition "The Cleaner", MoCABProgramme | 21.09.2019

-FOR THE FULL PROGRAM, CLICK HERE.
+FOR THE FILM PROGRAM, CLICK HERE.

 Marina Abramović (Belgrade, 1946) is one of the greatest performance artists and a remarkable figure in the contemporary art world.
 She is the only representative of the 1970s generation of radical performers who is still active in the field of performance art.
 Throughout her career she pushed her physical and mental boundaries exploring the themes of emotional and spiritual transfiguration, creating some of the most mesmerizing performance acts to date.
 Working across an extremely broad spectrum of media in order to achieve her creative goals, Marina Abramović has constantly challenged the boundaries of performance and the outermost limits of this art.
 Her performances are complex structures of meaning based on the intertwining of the concrete and the symbolic, the material and the spiritual, the physical and the mental, the intimate and the public, repetition and change, the actual and the virtual.